 If you require our expertise in programming your own GOM 3D ScanBox systems, this service can be provided on a consultancy basis.
 More information can be found on our automated measurement page.

-More about 3D Scanning and measurement services
+More about 3D measurement services

 3D optical measurement is used by many industry sectors as a method of capturing the full surface geometry of a physical object for research and development, product design and manufacture, quality inspection, stress and performance analysis and competitor bench-marking.
 The industries we most commonly service are Aerospace, Automotive and Power Generation, as our measurement solutions are widely recognised as an accurate, reliable and traceable way to gather data of products.
 However, our service offering expands across a huge number of sectors within the manufacturing arena, with our team capturing data for artists, jewellery designers, architects, model makers and tool designers.
 The list really is endless.